-• There are three species of 17-year cicadas, which will emerge in 2019.
+• There are three species of 17-year cicadas.
 They are named Magicicada septendecim, Magicicada cassini and Magicicada septendecula.

-There are four species of 13-year cicadas, which will not emerge this year.
+There are four species of 13-year cicadas.
 They are named Magicicada tredecim, Magicicada neotredecim, Magicicada tredecassini, and Magicicada tredecula.

 • Groups of cicadas that share the same emergence years are called broods.
 The brood number is usually given in Roman numerals.
 Charles Marlatt, an entomologist working for the Department of Agriculture, designated that all the cicadas that emerged in 1893 and at 17-year intervals thereafter as Brood I [one].
 The cicadas that emerged in 1894 were called Brood II [two] and so on.
 The 13-year cicadas that emerged in 1894 were called Brood XVIII [eighteen] and so on.
 The cicadas that will this year in 2021 belong to Brood X [ten].